gshipley/enterprise_training/AdminTraining.md

 	ns1			A	127.0.0.1
 	EOF

-Once you have entered the above echo command, cat the contents of the file to ensure that the command was successful.
+Once you have entered the above echo command, cat the contents of the file to ensure that the command was successful:

 	# cat /var/named/dynamic/${domain}.db